Summary

 Safety/things to know

--Hurricane season is from August to November.
-Some of them might not just bring waves but also hit the island.
-Heads up.
+- -Hurricane season runs from August to November.
+Some of them might not just bring waves, but also hit the island.
+Stay safe.